ddekshina/Chat-Application/README.md

 # Chat-Application

-A real-time chat application built with React Native for the frontend and Node.js for the backend, featuring user authentication, real-time messaging, and dynamic theming.
+A real-time chat application built with React Native for the frontend and Node.js for the backend, featuring real-time messaging and dynamic theming.
 Designed for seamless communication across devices, it aims to provide a user-friendly experience on both mobile and web platforms.

 ## Key Features